Jax (Mortal Kombat): Netherealm Studios games

 Jax returns as a playable character in Mortal Kombat X. Two years after he was enslaved by Quan Chi, Raiden and Sonya manage to resurrect him.
 Due to his traumatic experience as a revenant, he retires from the Special Forces, marries a woman named Vera, and becomes a farmer.
 A further twenty years later, his adult daughter Jacqui followed in his footsteps and joined the Special Forces alongside Cassie Cage, the daughter of Sonya and Johnny Cage; albeit against her father's initial wishes, though he eventually came around to support her.
 Jax, Sareena, and Kenshi are assigned to capture Quan Chi in the Netherrealm to use him to revive their friends.
 He loses most of his men in the battle, but soon captures Quan Chi and transports him to Earthrealm.

 Jax returns in Mortal Kombat 11.
 Two years after the previous game, Jax has secluded himself on his farm following Vera's death and his honorable discharge from the Special Forces.
 After Kronika, the keeper of time, fractures the timeline in an attempt to start anew, a younger version of Jax gets brought to the present.
 She also recruits the present Jax to her side after promising him a new life in her new era, which brings him into conflict with Jacqui and his younger self.
 While leading an attack on Kronika's keep, Raiden encourages the present Jax to fight for Earthrealm once more after telling him Kronika is Shinnok's mother.
 In the DLC story expansion Aftermath, a time-travelling Fujin helps bring the present Jax to his senses, leading to him abandoning Kronika's cause before the final battle.

-Character design and gameplay

-Jax was originally named "Kurtis Stryker," and was to be in the roster of the inaugural 1992 first game of the franchise while possessing the storyline of pursuing Kano and his entrapment on Shang Tsung's island.
-The character was ultimately postponed upon the developers' realization that there were no female fighters in the game, which resulted in Sonya Blade taking his place instead and inheriting much of his originally intended storyline.
-Stryker was officially added into Mortal Kombat II, where he was the first character made for the game, but renamed "Jax" during the development process.
-Daniel Pesina stated Jax was "actually modeled after Power Man.
-So we took all these Marvel comic book ideas, we put them into the game, and now it’s owned by Warner Brothers, who owns DC."